aarab-abderrahmane/Todo/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL License](https://github.com/aarab-abderrahmane/Todo?tab=GPL-3.0-1-ov-file).

 ## 👨‍💻 Author

-Built with ❤️ using React and Vite
+Built with ❤️ aarab abderrahmane using React and Vite

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📞 Support